Electric Ladyland

-Electric Ladyland includes a cover of Bob Dylan's "All Along the Watchtower", which became the Experience's best-selling single, reaching number six in the UK and 20 in the United States.
-Although the album confounded critics in 1968, it has since been viewed as Hendrix's best work and one of the greatest rock records of all time.
-Electric Ladyland has been featured on many greatest-album lists, including Q's 2003 list of the 100 greatest albums and Rolling Stones 2020 list of the 500 greatest albums of all time, on which it was ranked 53rd.
+Electric Ladyland includes a cover of Bob Dylan's "All Along the Watchtower", which became the Experience's best-selling single, reaching number six in the UK and number 20 in the United States.
+Although the album confounded critics upon its release, it has since been viewed as one of Hendrix's best works and one of the greatest albums of all time, being featured on various "greatest albums" lists, including Q's 2003 list of the 100 greatest albums and various editions of Rolling Stone's list of the "500 Greatest Albums of All Time", on which it was ranked 53rd in the 2020 iteration.

 Recording and production

 The Experience began recording Electric Ladyland at several studios in the United States and UK between July 1967 and January 1968.
 Recording resumed on April 18, 1968, at the newly opened Record Plant Studios in New York City, with Chas Chandler as producer and engineers Eddie Kramer and Gary Kellgren.

 Hendrix was famous for his studio perfectionism; he and drummer Mitch Mitchell recorded over 50 takes of "Gypsy Eyes" over three sessions.
 Hendrix was insecure about his voice and often recorded his vocals hidden behind studio screens.
 He sang backing vocals himself on the title track and on "Long Hot Summer Night".
 As recording progressed, Chandler became frustrated with Hendrix's perfectionism and his demands for repeated takes.

 Hendrix allowed friends and guests to join them in the studio, which contributed to a chaotic and crowded environment in the control room and led Chandler to sever his professional relationship with Hendrix.
 Bassist Noel Redding recalled: "There were tons of people in the studio; you couldn't move.
 It was a party, not a session."

 Redding, who had formed his own band in mid-1968, Fat Mattress, found it increasingly difficult to fulfill his commitments with the Experience, so Hendrix played many of the bass parts.
-The album's cover states that it was "produced and directed by Jimi Hendrix".
+The album's cover states that it was "produced and directed by Jimi Hendrix", which disturbed Chandler since he produced some of the songs.
 The double LP was the only Experience album mixed entirely in stereo.

 Hendrix experimented with other combinations of musicians, including Jefferson Airplane's Jack Casady and Traffic's Steve Winwood, who played bass and organ, respectively, on the 15-minute slow-blues jam "Voodoo Chile".

-While recording the album Hendrix appeared at an impromptu jam with B.B.
+In March 1968, he was joined onstage at the Scene Club in New York by Jim Morrison of the Doors and in early April, Hendrix appeared at an impromptu jam with B.B.
 King, Al Kooper, and Elvin Bishop.
-In March 1968 he was joined onstage at the Scene Club in New York by Jim Morrison of the Doors.